 OR-25: A male wolf who was radio-collared in May 2014, and dispersed from the Imnaha Pack in March 2015.
 During his dispersal, OR-25 traveled through the Columbia Basin, Southern Blue Mountains, and Northern and Central Cascade Mountains.
 Since the end of May 2015, he used an area in the Sprague and Silver Lake Units in Klamath County, Oregon.
 Starting in mid-December 2015 and on into spring of 2016, OR-25 crossed the border repeatedly into California, spending some of his time in Klamath County in Oregon, and other time roaming within California’s Modoc and Lassen Counties.
 In October 2017, OR-25 was found dead near Fort Klamath, Oregon.
 A law enforcement investigation into his death remains open and the case unsolved.

 OR-54: A female wolf wearing an Oregon tracking collar, she crossed into eastern Siskiyou County in January 2018.
-She too was born into the Rogue Pack.
+She too was born into the Rogue Pack, likely in 2016.
 She went back to Oregon twice, visited Nevada once, toured at least 9 California counties and traveled 8,712 total miles!
 She was known as a disperser, searching but not settling.
 Sadly, her body was found on February 5, 2020 in Shasta County, CA. Her death is under investigation by wildlife officials.

 OR-44: A male, born into Oregon’s Chesnimnus Pack in 2016.
 He crossed the Oregon border into eastern Siskiyou County in March 2018.
 His collar failed in May 2018, while he was in Siskiyou County.
 His current location is unknown.